camunda-community-hub/zeebe-play/README.md

 A web application for [Zeebe](https://camunda.com/platform/zeebe/) to play with processes.
-You could describe it as a [token simulation](https://github.com/bpmn-io/bpmn-js-token-simulation) but for executable processes (i.e. modeles enhanced with technical properties).
-It enables you to walk through your process by completing tasks and triggering events, in an intuative way.
+You could describe it as a [token simulation](https://github.com/bpmn-io/bpmn-js-token-simulation) but for executable processes (i.e. models enhanced with technical properties).
+It enables you to walk through your process by completing tasks and triggering events, in an intuitive way.

 ✨ You could use it to: